 Loveland is a high resort — the base is at 10,800 feet (yes, the base) and the top of the ski area is nearly a 14-er at just over 13,000 feet.
 That means good things for the snow and the length of the season.
 If you are subject to altitude sickness, though, you may want to have some medication along at Loveland.

 With 1,800 acres of skiing, Loveland will give you the quintessential Rockies experience.
 Perhaps the best part is that if you are travelling from Denver, as most Colorado skiers are, Loveland is the first major ski area that you hit on I-70.
 You get to Loveland well before you get to the Vail or even Copper area, making it a relatively short drive.
 Figure 75 to 100 minutes from Denver, depending on the mountain traffic.

-The price is right — $79 a day, which is the highest on this list but downright inexpensive for Colorado.
+The price is managing to stay just under $100 at $99 a day, which is the highest on this list but downright inexpensive for Colorado.
+Further discounts can be had if you buy online.
 You can really get some fun and challenging turns in at Loveland, and at half the price of Vail.

 Skiing is expensive.
 It is a sad fact, and something that the industry needs to deal with.
 But we like knowing that there are ski areas making an attempt to keep a lid on prices.
 Given that you also need to invest in things like skis, boots, ski goggles, and warm weather gear, it can really add up.
 Ski resorts that do their part by not charging an arm and a leg should not go unnoticed!!

 Paul Miller is the Founder of Family Skier.
 He is an advanced skier and has extensive experience with family travel and ski schools.
 An accomplished skier, he has skied in 15 states and provinces and 6 countries.
 In addition to FamilySkier, his writing can be found on many ski-related websites, and as curriculum for many ski clubs in North America.